What Are Scorpions?

 Why do I have a striped bark scorpion problem?

 Properties that have a lot of insects, spiders, and small mammals like rodents living on them have the potential to become home to striped bark scorpions.
 Striped bark scorpions have high moisture needs and are also attracted to properties with easy access to water and dark, damp areas to hide in during the day.
-Striped bark scorpions are good climbers and are often found on trees or climbing up of the walls of a home, allowing them easy access inside through any small opening they come across.
+Striped bark scorpions are good climbers and are often found on trees or climbing up the walls of a home, allowing them easy access inside through any small opening they come across.

 Where will I find striped bark scorpions?